-This slow-cooked leg or shoulder of lamb is very easy make for your Sunday lunch.
-Luscious ripe tomatoes are cooked down to form a delicious sauce
+Lamb Provençal recipe is very easy make for your Sunday lunch - especially when Easter Sunday comes around and when you have the whole family gathered together for a delicious lunch.
+Luscious ripe tomatoes are cooked down to form a delicious sauce.

 - 2 cloves garlic, peeled

 - Half a leg or shoulder of lamb, on the bone, part-boned or boned and rolled (about 1.25kg/2½lb)

 - 2 medium onions, peeled and cut into thinnish wedges